ibm-s390-linux/s390-tools/README.md

   - Packages: blktrace, multipath-tools, sg3-utils
   - Tools: rsync, tar, lsscsi

+* zipl
+  For CCW-type DASD dump, zlib compression can be used to compress the dump data before writing it to the DASD partition.
+It can benefit from s390 on-chip compression accelerator (DFLTCC) and provide a faster dumping process, hence lower system downtime.
+  The zlib version integrated with zipl (zipl/boot/zlib) is based on the Linux kernel zlib (kernel version 6.3) which represents zlib version 1.1.3 with a limited number of functions and a number of updates on top including s390 hardware compression (DFLTCC) support.
+Also, all memory allocations are performed in advance, which aligns with zipl requirements.
+  The CCW-type standalone dumper is built as a single binary and must be loaded to stage2 during boot.
+Hence, all required zlib functions must be integrated into it, and its size is restricted.
+To limit the size, only deflate-related parts are integrated (no decompression is required during dumping).
+  Removing the inflate modules and function prototypes are the only major modifications made to the kernel version of zlib.

 * zgetdump
   For building zgetdump you need OpenSSL version 1.1.0 or newer installed (openssl-devel.rpm).
 Also required is glib2